 Project managers use a network diagram to track the project, allowing them to see the progress of each element.
 Then they can share the status with the rest of the project group.
 This is especially helpful for those who better understand information that is delivered visually.
 For those team members, network diagrams will help with the performance of their tasks and increase the project’s productivity.

 Another aspect of the network diagram is that it literally illustrates the project’s scope.
 That’s because the network diagram collects all the actions and outcomes of the project.
+The Critical Path Method (CPM) and the Program Evaluation and Review Technique (PERT) are good examples of how network diagrams can be used for project planning and scheduling

 Types of Network Diagrams: ADM & PDM